 July 31- Aug 2, 2026 | Rocky Mount, NC

-New for 2026: Ride through two newly added Black‑owned farms—Delmar Farm and WSB Farm—powerful living examples of land reclaimed, protected, and passed forward.
+Now new for 2027: Ride through two newly added Black‑owned farms—Delmar Farm and WSB Farm—powerful living examples of land reclaimed, protected, and passed forward.

 Now through June 17, save $20 — a small window for sure, but plenty of time if you don't wait too long: